nickdowse/RailsMagicClipboard/README.md

 ###### Installing the hard way

-1. Clone repository to your sublime text packages directory.
+1. Clone repository to your Sublime Text Packages directory.
 2. Follow all other instructions.

 ### Usage